SubhasreeSengupta/jekyll-now/_posts/2017-11-27-project-intro.md

 In the sections below we describe each of the 3 main steps of the pipeline:
-1. Separation of the sources in the given music file
+1. Separation of the sources in the given music piece
-2. Identifying the predominant instrument in each of these files
+2. Identifying the predominant instrument in each of these piece
-3. Do transcription for each file based on the labels obtained for them
+3. Transcribe the music for the corresponding instrument based on the predominant instrument classification output

 # Musical Source Segregation:
 In order to make an end to end approach, we need to focus on filtering each musical source out of any given music piece.
 This is an ongoing area of research and is extremely difficult given:
 - We need to have ground truth labels for each source.
-+ We need to tune the loss function in such a way that the it accounts for increasing the difference among each instrument as the time it is recongizing it.
++ We need to tune the loss function in such a way that it accounts for increasing the difference among each instrument at the time it is recognizing it.
 This process is also called discriminative training.

-The motivation of this approach is primarily to be able to segregate each and every musical source in a musical piece.
-However in order to do again we will need a massive corpora that has various musical features for the source separation to be trained accurately.
-Hence, for the purposes for this project we adddress separating two musical sources out of a musical piece.
-Specifically, we focus on separating vocal and instrument audio signals from a musical piece.
+The motivation of this approach is to primarily segregate each and every source in a musical piece.
+However in order to accurately train for the source separation model, we require a massive annotated corpus with varied musical features.
+Hence, for the purposes of this project, we address separating two musical sources out of a musical piece.
+Specifically, we focus on separating vocal and instrument audio signals from a musical piece to obtain a better instrumental input for the downstream models.

 We build upon the approach presented in (1).
-We modify the model architecture, by using an LSTM based approach instead of the RNN based approach in the paper, which gives us better results.
-Additionally, we design the loss function such that it accounts for increasing the difference between the two sources.
+We modify the model architecture, by using an **LSTM based approach** instead of the RNN based approach in the paper, which gives us better results.
+Additionally, we design the loss function such that it accounts for increasing the difference between the two sources and incentivize the segregation.

 We use the MIR-1K dataset for training the model.
-The output of the trained model are two separated files, corresponding to the vocal and instrument components separately.
+The output of the trained model are two separated files, corresponding to the vocal and instrument components.
 The file containing the musical components corresponding to the instruments is used as input to evaluate the next stages of the project pipeline.

 Below, is a plot of the 1st 500 iterations of training the network:

 ![_config.yml]({{ site.baseurl }}/images/source_sep_loss_curve.PNG)

-A direction of future work to adapt/modify the model architecture such that it can not only segragate vocals and instruments but also can separted between instruments as well.
+A direction of future work to adapt/modify the model architecture such that it can not only segregate vocals and instruments but also can separate between instruments as well.

 Please find the detailed description of this step (including preprocessing, model, results) [here](https://subhasreesengupta.github.io/source-separation/)

 # Predominant instrument classification:
-In order to address the problem of transcription of music files involving multiple instruments, it is higly necessary to separate the sources which is complicated task in itself.
-Once we have the separated files, we need to identify the predominant source for each. this is the second step of the pipeline.
-Here we give a .wav file as an input to the model.
-TH model has been trained to identify 11 instruments.
-We get label of the predominant instrument present in the music file.
+Once we have the segregated inputs based on the instruments, we need to identify the predominant source for each.
+This is the second step of the pipeline that is required to avoid loss of information in the first step and also to reassure the classification.
+In our setup, the model has been trained to identify 11 instruments.
+We give a .wav file as an input to the model and get the label of the predominant instrument present in the music file.

-We were able to get 60% accuracy on identification of predominant instrument.
+**We were able to get 60% test accuracy on the identification of predominant instrument. **

 The images of the loss functions are here.

 The graph below shows the decrese in test loss and validation loss.